forcecore/CsfStuff/README.md

 ```

 * This will read INPUT.csf and convert it to OUTPUT.str.
 * However, the STR file is not enough to fully reconstruct the CSF file.
-To prevent information loss, csf2str will create two extra files.
+To prevent information loss, csf2str will create one extra file.
-  * meta.json contains the string table's language information.
   * extra_data.json contains extra data tags attached to label entries in the string table.
 In case you are wondering what extra data is, those from ra2md.csf look like the following:

 ```